Who We Are

 Back to top

-Simon Tran, Artists in Education Coordinator
+Simon Tran, Artists in Education Program Manager

 Simon Tran aka Ghost Ghost Teeth is a Long Beach, California born artist and educator.
 He received a BA in Art Practice from UC Berkeley.
 His art practice includes painting, drawing, and installation.
 He is an active member of Dragon School 99 where he has designed and painted murals in urban and indoor settings.
 Tran has frequently shown with the Compound Gallery in Oakland.
 His work is in The Capital One Collection.
 He believes Sunday afternoons are best spent listening to records and playing video games with his daughter.